 Our #cheesebabygirl made her way into the world 10 days ago, just a day past her due date.
 To her credit, she started to make her appearance at 4:30am on her due date, but then took her sweet sweet time (33 hours to be exact).
-So on February 7th at 1:24pm, Zoella Mae filled our hearts and made us a family of three.
+Zoella Mae filled our hearts and made us a family of three.
 Living up to her #cheesebaby nickname, she weighed 8lbs 11oz and measured 21.25 inches long.
 It seems the key to baking a chunky baby is to spend your entire pregnancy eating cheese.
-It’s only fitting then that I saved these brie-filled hazelnut chestnut crepes to announce her arrival.
+It's only fitting then that I saved these brie-filled hazelnut chestnut crepes to announce her arrival.

 To say we're in love is an understatement.
 Obsessed.
 This first week and half of her life has given us a lesson in parenting under fire.
 After less than 24 hours home, we ended up at Oakland Children's Hospital for 6 nights where she was treated for a severe eye infection while doctors ran dozens of tests to make sure the conjunctivitis wasn't caused by a virus or bacterial infection that could dangerously spread throughout her body.